qeezzo/lox-cpp-impl/README.md

-This is my lox lang implementation with own simple additions.
+This is my cpp implementation of the Lox programming language.

 See here: http://craftinginterpreters.com